 At Of Land & Sea, you'll find sea-themed metal art by Gary Manos — think dolphins and sea shells — and Mova globes that spin without batteries or magnets.

 The popular Wind Drift Gallery features "Exotic Sands" shifting picture art and lots of beautiful glass and metal work.
-Here you can also find small gift items, pottery, wind chimes, carmel corn, candy and logo shirts.
+Here you can also find small gift items, pottery, wind chimes, caramel corn, candy and logo shirts.